-The Group operates a three lines of defence (3LOD) model to manage its risks.
-The 3LOD model provides a simple and effective way to segregate activities and enhance communications on risk management and control by clarifying essential roles and duties and enabling the Group to manage its risks proactively.
-The separate lines of defence together with their roles are summarised below:
+The Group operates a Three Lines approach to manage its risks.
+The Three Lines model provides a simple and effective way to segregate activities and enhance communications on risk management and control by clarifying essential roles and duties and enabling the Group to manage its risks proactively.
+The separate lines together with their roles are summarised below: